Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/business-domain.md

 # Business Domain

+To design and build an effective solution, you have to understand the problem.
+The problem, in our context, is the software system we have to build.

+To understand the problem,
+you have to understand the context within which it exists the organization’s business strategy,
+and what value it seeks to gain by building the software.

+This material is the groundwork for designing software.
+you will learn how companies work:
+why they exist, what goals they are pursuing, and their strategies for achieving their goals.

+## What Is a Business Domain?

 A business domain defines a company’s main area of activity.
 Generally speaking, it’s the service the company provides to its clients.
 For example: